 Pupils' options forms are unique to their aptitude and ability but still allow for choice.
 This builds the best curriculum offer which is broad, balanced and challenging for each individual.
 All curriculum offers allow pupils to be eligible for the EBACC suite of subjects, whilst studying at least 9 GCSEs.
 The example below facilitates pupils who are more suited to study Combined Science.
 Pupils will study the core subjects (Mathematics, English Language, English Literature, Religious Studies, Combined Science, a language and Core PE).
 Option One is guided to be either Geography or History to allow the pupils to gain the English Baccalaureate qualification.
 Option two is completely open choice for the pupil.
 Pupils may also receive a bespoke offer that has fewer core subject and allows for two open offers.
 This still ensures that pupils can still attain the English Baccalaureate through their choices.

 Compulsory Core Subjects

 - English Language

 - .
 English Literature

-- .
-Mathematics
+- Mathematics

 - Religious Studies

 - .
 Science

+- Spanish/ French (depending on the pupil's Bespoke Curriculum Offer.)

 English Language